 Small Variances Can Add to Big Amounts

 Finance leaders should take note because the true costs of employee time theft can be significant.
-According to Salary.com, 89 percent of employees admitted wasting time at work, and more than half of those employees said that they waste at least one hour per day.
+Inc.com reports that according to a Salary.com report, 89 percent of employees admitted wasting time at work, and more than half of those employees said that they waste at least one hour per day.

 The Wall Street Journal reports that web browsing costs U.S. organizations as much as $85 billion per year.
 While many employees may not see it as theft, they may be unaware that wasting time can cost their employer a significant sum.

 Unnecessary overtime can also add up quickly.
 Consider that an employee who "steals" five hours of time per week in tardiness or personal time, and then works five hours of overtime to make it up, may be significantly inflating their salary.